-Fasten the remote fuel hose to fitting with a hose clamp.
+Install and secure the quick disconnect fuel hose fitting with a hose clamp.
 Position the hose clamp so that it will not chafe or cut into an adjacent wiring harness.

 Inspect the position of the hose clamp to ensure that it will not chafe or cut into the adjacent wiring harnesses.